Boomers Have a Retirement Problem: Boomerang Kids

 Why Are Boomerang Kids Moving Home?

-More than half of adult-supporting boomers in the Hearts & Wallets survey say “saving enough for retirement” is their top concern, while 38% report moderate-to-high financial anxiety.
+More than half of adult-supporting baby boomers in the Hearts & Wallets survey say “saving enough for retirement” is their top concern, while 38% report moderate-to-high financial anxiety.

 They also happen to report the lowest levels of financial advice-seeking, with just 24% reporting having ever talked to a financial professional about their future, the survey shows.